Sumer16/gradijenti/README.md

 ## About Gradijenti

 Gradijenti is a fully functional linear gradient colors gallery app developed using the popular framework React Native & build framework Expo.
-This app is available to run on Android, iOS, & Web.
+This app is available to run on Android, iOS, & Web (hosted using Vercel).

 ## Screenshots